The power of Google search

 What are the searches?

-A good keyword will have a fairly consistent number of searches in each of those months — unless it’s something more seasonal that’s searched for at a specific time of year.
-Be wary of keywords that get their averages searches from large irregular spikes.
+A good keyword will have a consistent number of searches every month — unless it’s something more seasonal that’s searched for at a specific time of year.

 5. Semantics

-Nowadays, Google uses semantics to determine the meanings and relationships of the words on the page.
+Google search has evolved and now uses semantics to determine the meanings and relationships of the words on the page.
 This gives users much more tailored and accurate search results.

 Writing for semantic search is about supporting your keywords with accompanying words that help give them context and meaning.

-For example, if you’re writing about iron, that could be the metal, the dietary mineral or the appliance.
-Semantics can help Google to determine which one is the right match.
+If I’m writing about iron, that could be the metal, the dietary mineral or the appliance.
+Using semantics can help Google to determine which one is the right match.

-If it’s the metal, you might include words like: metal, ferrous, oxide, cast, wrought, forge and furnace.
+If it’s the metal, I’ll include words like metal, ferrous, oxide, cast, wrought, forge and furnace.

-For the dietary mineral, you might use: diet, supplement, anaemia and fortified.
+If it’s the dietary mineral, I’d use words like supplement, anaemia and fortified.

-And if it’s the appliance, it might be: board, crease, fabric, press and steam.
+And if it’s the appliance, I’d use board, crease, fabric, press and steam.

 Do you need help with SEO copywriting?